Madcap British comedian Ken Dodd dies, aged 90

 “To my mind, he was one of the last music hall greats,” his publicist Robert Holmes said in a statement to media.
 He added Dodd had married his partner of 40 years on Friday and died on Sunday.

-The Liverpool-born comedian was a tireless live performer who drew up a “giggle map” of Britain, telling him what made people laugh in different parts of the country.
+The Liverpool-born comedian was a tireless live performer who drew up a“giggle map” of Britain, telling him what made people laugh in different parts of the country.

 Dodd was also holder of a Guinness World Record for telling 1,500 jokes in three and a half hours.